The body that deals with standards in advertising in the UK has launched a new review of broadband speed ads after cross-party political condemnation.

 The Advertising Standards Authority (ASA) will now investigate whether broadband providers really are “complicit in fraud” by claiming broadband speeds that 90 per cent of consumers cannot get.

-The use of the term “fibre broadband” for services that aren’t really fullly fibre is also under investigation.
+The use of the term “fibre broadband” – for services that aren’t really fully made up of fibre cables but include copper in the mix as well – is also under investigation.

 The ASA says it is “pleased” that ISPs have adopted new standards on pricing – combining the costs of line rental and broadband so as not to mislead customers to the total monthly cost of packages.